Skip to content

 Intelligence and policy analyst

-Intelligence and policy analysts gather, analyse and evaluate information from a variety of sources; determine the significance and reliability of incoming information.
-Intelligence and policy analysts develop and analyse policies to guide the design, implementation and modification of government and commercial operations.
+Intelligence and policy analysts gather, analyse and evaluate information from a variety of sources, determining the significance and reliability of incoming information.
+Intelligence and policy analysts interpret complex intelligence data and report on findings to guide organisational strategies.

 person-generic